monero0/monero/README.md

 The Bitcoin donation address is: `1CBd6Sf3LCt5HFvaT57h8YEDz4LKXXgwdg`

-*Note: you can easily donate XMR to the Monero donation address by using the `donate` command.
+*Note: you can easily donate ZMR to the Monero 0 donation address by using the `donate` command.
 Type `help` in the command-line wallet for details.*

 ## Development Resources